 Because of many things, Allentown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Allentown really has some of the features that families look for when choosing a good community to raise children.
 Is Allentown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Allentown in 2010 was $41,575, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $166,300 for a family of four.
+The per capita income in Allentown in 2018 was $48,211, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $192,844 for a family of four.

+Allentown is a somewhat ethnically-diverse borough.
 The people who call Allentown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Allentown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Allentown include Italian, German, English, and Polish.
+Important ancestries of people in Allentown include Irish, German, Italian, Polish, and English.

 The most common language spoken in Allentown is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Russian and Spanish.